 Serve

 To go along with the launch of the magazine, he decided that he needed a cocktail of the same name.
-Whether this was by clever design or because he couldn’t think of anything else, the Boulevardier cocktail was born.
-The magazine fizzled out after five years, but the Boulevardier cocktail recipe not only endured but thrived.
-It’s on the International Bartenders Association of official cocktails and even if old Erskine never got to see it there, it’s still a feather in his beret.
+Whether this was by clever design or because he couldn’t think of anything else, the so this suave sipper was born.
+The magazine fizzled out after five years, but the Boulevardier not only endured but thrived.
+It’s on the International Bartenders Association’s official cocktails, and even if old Erskine never got to see it there, it’s still a feather in his beret.

 Variations

-The real question is where does the Boulevardier not fit in?
-It’s a great allrounder that works at everything from cocktail and dinner parties to brunches and barbecue cookouts.
-One thing to bear in mind though is that the recipe for a Boulevardier cocktail packs a punch so drink responsibly.
+The real question is where does it not fit in?
+It’s a great all-rounder that works at everything from cocktail and dinner parties to brunches and barbecue cookouts.
+One thing to bear in mind though, is that this classy clinker packs a punch, so drink responsibly.

 Also see: 15 Cocktails with Vermouth for Sophisticated Sipping